AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > Well you know I do have another day job...
-Tesla is doing electric [cars], solar power, [I think] important part of making Earth's future good, we have to have sustainable energy generation, energy consumption, and the one thing I forgot to mention actually [is the fact] that we're going to use solar power on Mars to create fuel and oxygen, that same [thing] in the long [term] could be extended to Earth, where we can actually extract CO<sub>2</sub> from the atmosphere, combine it with water and [bind] it to form CH<sub>4</sub>O<sub>2</sub> _{sic}_, so in the long term it could be equally sustainable fuel source on Earth as well.
+Tesla is doing electric [cars], solar power, [I think] important part of making Earth's future good, we have to have sustainable energy generation, energy consumption, and the one thing I forgot to mention actually [is the fact] that we're going to use solar power on Mars to create fuel and oxygen, that same [thing] in the long [term] could be extended to Earth, where we can actually extract CO<sub>2</sub> from the atmosphere, combine it with water and [bind] it to form CH<sub>4</sub>O<sub>2</sub>, so in the long term it could be equally sustainable fuel source on Earth as well.

 23:12
 {:.muted.smaller.right}